solid/process/solid-panels.md

-Below is a listing of the Solid Panels, including descriptions of the goal and scope of each Solid Panel, as well as any associated public communication channels.
+# Solid Panels

+Below is a listing of [Solid Panels](README.md#solid-panels).
+Solid Panels are groups of individuals focused on a specific problem or domain relevant to Solid, with an aim to propose changes to the Solid Specification, Solid Roadmap, and/or Supporting Documentation.
+Anyone may join a panel or suggest a new panel.

-Anyone can create a Solid Panel by submitting a request to the Solid W3C community group mailing list, or my making a pull request directly to this document.
+Anyone can create a Solid Panel by submitting a request to the Solid W3C community group mailing list, or by making a pull request directly to this document.

-## Panels
+This listing helps people find panels they may want to participate in, and helps editors find panels to consult as part of the editorial process.

-### Example Panel
+## Example Panel
 This is an example that people can use as a template for submitting their own panels.
 A description of the panel, including its focus and goal should go here.
-#### Communication channel
+### Communication channels
 - Link to join mailing list goes here
 - Link to public chat goes here
 - Any other public communication link goes here